 • Remember the Sentence “TEARS OF OLD PM”

-• Here each letter of this sentence refers to a specific schedule of the Indian Constitution.
+• Here, each letter of this sentence refers to a specific schedule in the Indian Constitution.

 For Example __